Kozphy/Note/English/grammer/intermediate/26~41_ Modals.md

 Helen and Clare have just missed the bus.
 The buses run every hour.
 - What shall we do?
 Shall we walk?
 We **might as well**.
 It's a nice day and I don't want to wait here for an hour.

-We **might as well** do something = We should do it because there no better alternative.
+We **might as well** do something = `We should do it because there no better alternative`.
 There is not reason not to do it.

 **May as well** is also possible